RobertWang4/Cybersearch/README.md

 **CyberSearch** is a lightweight command-line tool that aggregates results from cyberspace search engines.
 Currently supports multiple platforms including **ZoomEye**, **FOFA**, **Quake**, **Shodan**, **Hunter**, and **DayDayMap** (with varying levels of support).
+Supports batch search from TXT files and multiple output formats.
 Useful for security researchers, red teamers, and digital reconnaissance.

 ---